OK . . . SO HOW DO I PRONOUNCE THE NAMES OF THESE PLACES?

 HOW MUCH SHOULD I PACK?

 A: Pack light, pack smart.
 Due to the small aircraft that fly between the islands and the length of the runway, Samoa Airways (formerly Polynesian Airlines) limits passengers to 20-kg (44-lbs) of baggage on flights bound to Ta'u.
 Ofu-bound flights limit passengers to only 5-kg (11-lbs).
 Excess baggage charges start at $2 per kg.
 The 20-kg limit is valid for flights departing Ofu.
-This means, it's better into fly to Ta'u and take an alia boat to Ofu and fly out of Ofu if you are not traveling very light.
+This means, it's better to fly into fly to Ta'u and take an alia boat to Ofu and fly out of Ofu if you are not traveling very light.

-Additionally, Hawaiian Airlines limits Pago Pago passengers to 50-lbs checked bags.
+Hawaiian Airlines limits Pago Pago passengers to 50-lbs checked bags.
 There are no clothing stores on the island and the local bush stores have a very limited selection of non-food supplies.
-Be sure to bring your snorkeling gear and load your tablet with some good books!
+Bring your snorkeling gear and load your tablet with some good books!